Resources for learners of the Cornish language

 Read MoreON-LINE HERE: Unique glossary, Cornish-English, English-Cornish, dedicated specifically to the Covid-19 pandemic

 Read MoreThis class is for complete beginners.
 Mondays, 19:30, by Zoom.
 The course is Common European Framework of Reference A1 (Breakthrough), the coursebook is Skeul an Tavas, Standard Cornish edition, available from Amazon UK.
+We supplement it with a lot of additional material.
 Fully compatible with all the podcasts and literature on this website.

-RESCHEDULED FROM 25 JANUARY.
 This class is for those who are no longer beginners but who would like more practice before moving past the introductory stage.
 Wednesdays, 19:30, by Zoom.
+And Tuesday and Friday evening slots are sometimes available by arrangement.
 The course is at the level of Common European Framework of Reference A1 (Breakthrough).
 New joiners welcome at any time.
 Contact Us to get the joining details.
+The class runs until the end of June 2023.

 Read MoreJules Verne's Le tour du monde en quatre-vingts jours (Around the World in Eighty Days), abridged for young readers